 - The payments must be for tuition (not other school expenses).

 - The institution must be “a public, private, or religious school” (it can be an online school).

 - The deduction may not be used for homeschool expenses, including fees paid for “classes” taken from outside organizations.

-If you plan to use TPS tuition as a “qualified education expense” on your taxes, we recommend you consult a tax professional registered in your state.
+Regardless of your enrollment status, if you plan to use TPS tuition as a “qualified education expense” on your taxes, we recommend you consult a tax professional licensed in your state (every state has somewhat different laws regarding the 529 deduction).
 Please do not include TPS in your decision process because TPS is not a tax expert in any state and will not provide you guidance outside of our expertise and authority.
 If you request it, TPS will provide you a signed receipt for tuition, fees and payments for a specified period.
 TPS will not provide you a “tuition-only receipt” or a “tuition receipt for tax purposes” or a “school tax ID” (TPS does not have a “school tax ID”) for any request — TPS will politely decline any tuition verification request that is for “tax” purposes.